 12. Sunset photography composition tips

-There are two main composition techniques that are particularly great for sunset photos.
+Two composition techniques that are particularly great for sunset photos are:

 Rule of thirds

-The rule of thirds is really important if you include the horizon in your sunset photo.
+Rule of thirds composition is really important if you include the horizon in your sunset photo.

 Avoid putting the horizon smack bang in the middle of your photo.
 It makes the composition dull and chances are your foreground will be dark anyway.